Good Clinical Practice (GCP) Courses

 Registration

-Swissethics Recognition Swissethics has recognized that this training course fulfills the published requirements for Sponsor-Investigator Level courses.
-Participants finishing this training program fulfil the requirements of Art.
+swissethics recognizes that this course fulfills the published requirements for the investigator level.
+Participants who successfully complete this training program fulfil the requirements of Art.
 10 HRA and Art.6 ClinO.

 -

-Clinical Investigators II: Advanced GCP and clinical research training
+Clinical Investigator II: Advanced GCP and Clinical Research Training

-Goal This course is aimed at providing investigators with advanced knowledge of Good Clinical Practice and of other regulatory and ethical requirements, and the knowledge and skills for developing study protocols, conducting clinical studies and publishing study reports.
+Advanced GCP provides prospective clinical investigators with the advanced knowledge of GCP and other regulatory and ethical requirements.
+In Clinical Investigator II, participants receive the knowledge and skills for developing study protocols, conducting clinical studies, and publishing study reports.

 Content

-This one-day course will consist of a series of interactive lectures supplemented with workshops
+One-day course consisting of a series of interactive lectures supplemented with workshops

 Target Group